 - While the cake is baking, make the glaze: In a medium mixing bowl, combine the powdered sugar with 2 tablespoons of buttermilk and all the vanilla.
 Whisk until smooth and no lumps remain.
 For a thinner glaze, add more milk, 1 teaspoon at a time, until desired consistency is achieved.
 Set aside.

-- To serve: While the cake is still slightly warm, drizzle the coffee cake with half of the glaze.
+- Glaze and Serve: While the cake is still slightly warm, drizzle the coffee cake with half of the glaze.
 Let the cake cool completely (30+ minutes) and drizzle with remaining glaze.
 Slice, serve and enjoy!

 Notes

-- You can replace 1 tablespoon of cocoa powder with 1 tablespoon of instant espresso powder for a richer, more chocolaty flavored cake.
+- To Use Coffee in your Coffee Cake!
+You can replace 1 tablespoon of cocoa powder with 1 tablespoon of instant espresso powder for a richer, more chocolaty flavored cake.

-- Coffee cake will keep stored in an airtight container at room temperature for up to 4-5 days, however coffee cake tastes best the first 2 days.
+- Store Coffee Chocolate Cake in an airtight container at room temperature for up to 4-5 days, however coffee cake tastes best the first 2 days.

 - In a bowl using a whisk or handheld mixer, or in the bowl of a stand mixer, beat ingredients until thoroughly combined.